ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - orthogonal = A^T = A^-1
     - diagonal = all zeros except the diagonal
     - so, A = A^-1
+  - every `real matrix` can be expressed as the product of at most 2 `diagonalizable matrices`
+    - though one might be complex valued
+      - `polar decomposition` - has "residual" rotation matrix, which contains the complex values
 - `defective matrix`
   - a matrix where a `diagonalization` *does not exist*
   - missing eigendirections (eigenvectors) that contribute distinctly (not linearly independent)